LillithChute/ReverseClue/res/helpmenu/HelpMenu.md

 This menu is key to getting your ultimate revenge plot off the ground.
 You must start here.
 Before you can work out your frustrations, you need to add players to the game.
 So, add yourself!
 Add your friends!
 Have a party!!!!

-1. **Add human player** - If you are a human and will be the one taking control of the death and destruction, you want to use this menu item.
+1. **Add Human Player** - If you are a human and will be the one taking control of the death and destruction, you want to use this menu item.
 2. **Add CPU Player** - If you want a challenge, you can add a computer player to play against.
 The computer will automatically take actions and try to kill the target before you do.
 3. **Start Game** - Once you have added all the players, hit the start button, and you are on your way!

 Finally, we have the **Help**.
 If you are reading this, you have already been there and know what you are doing.
 Also, click on the **About..** to find out who the **brilliant minds** are behind this incredible game!

-# Adding Players
+# Adding Players A.K.A.
+Pick Me!
+Pick Me!

 When you are ready to play, the first thing you want to do is add players to the game.
 Go to the **Game** menu item and select either
 Add Human or Add CPU.
-YOu will be presented with the following menu:
+You will be presented with the following menu:

 ![Add Player](../helpmenu/AddPlayer.png "Add Player")

 When you decide to add either a computer or human player, you are presented with the same dialog box.
-THere are three pieces of information you need to provide to create a player.
+There are three pieces of information you need to provide to create a player.
 You need a name, obviously.
 Second, you need to pick a starting location on the map.
-THe list are all the possible locations where you can begin.
+The list are all the possible locations where you can begin.
 Throw a dart!
 Finally, the last piece of information is the maximum number of dangerous weapons that you can carry.
 For a challenge, choose a small number.
 You can also go really big so you can scarf up everything on the map!
 Who says you can't carry 324,567 weapons?

-# Starting the Game
+# Starting the Game A.K.A.
+About Time

-Once you have finished adding players, click on **Start Game** within the *Game* menu to begin.
+Once you have finished adding players, click on **Start Game** within the **Game** menu to begin.

 After, you will be prompted for the maximum number of turns that the game will have.
 Put in any number!
 Make the game short, make it long, have so many turns you will grow wrinkles!
 After you tell it how many turns there will be, the game begins!